JeffHeon/Getting-and-Cleaning-Data/CodeBook.md

 Additionally, `features.txt` gives the variable name for each measure of the `X_*` files and `activity_labels.txt` gives an activity name corresponding to the activity number of the `Y_*` files.

+The measurements concert time (names beginning with t,) and frequency (names beginning with f).
+They are further divided into Body or Gravity, linear (Acc)eleration or angular velocity (Gyro) and finally as a vector (XYZ) or (Mag)nitude.

+Variables concerning the mean, standard deviation and others have been created form these measurements.

 We will merge all these files together.
 In our case, we will only keep mean and standard deviation measurements.
 We will transform the variable names a bit, since their format is unwieldy for R, having parentheses and commas.